Skip to content

 City: Bruges (Brugge in Dutch)

-Language(s): Dutch (Flemish); English widely spoken in tourism
+Official & Regional Languages: Dutch (Flemish); some French and English in tourism

 Currency: Euro (EUR)